stephengold/jme3-maze/README.md

 ### jMonkeyEngine3 (jME3) Software Development Kit (SDK)

+The jme3-maze project currently targets
-The "master" branch of the jme3-utilities repository targets Version 3.1 of jMonkeyEngine.
+Version 3.1 of jMonkeyEngine.
 You are welcome to use the Engine without also using the SDK, but I use the SDK, and the following installation instructions assume you will too.